DenislavGoranov/SU-Back-End-Workshop-Express-Handlebars/README.md

-## 💻 Tech Stack
+##💻 Tech Stack

-- Languages: JavaScript, CSS, HTML
+Languages: JavaScript, CSS, HTML

-- Frameworks/Libraries: Node.js, Express, HandleBars (view engine)
+Frameworks/Libraries: Node.js, Express, Handlebars (view engine)

-- Databases: MongoDB
+Database: MongoDB

-- Tools: Git
+Tools: Git

-# Hi there, I'm Denislav 👋
+#👋 Hi there, I'm Denislav
 🎬 Movie Project – Overview

-This project is a movie management web app that allows users to explore, add, and search movies.
-The CSS and HTML pages are provided by SoftUni.
-It is built with a simple structure, and provides essential functionality for managing a movie collection.
+This project is a movie management web application that allows users to explore, add, and search for movies.
+The HTML and CSS pages are provided by SoftUni, while the backend and functionality are built by me.
+The app has a clean structure and includes essential features for managing a personal movie collection.

-📌 Main Page (Home)
+📌 Main Features

+Home Page
-   → Displays the list of all movies available in the collection.
-  Shows key details such as title, genre, and year.
+→ Displays all movies in the collection with key details such as title, genre, and year.

-📌 Create Page (Create)
+Create Page
-   → Provides a form to add a new movie to the collection.
+→ Provides a form to add a new movie (title, genre, year, description, or poster).
-  Input fields include title, genre, year, and possibly a description or poster.

-📌 Search Page (Search)
+Search Page
-   → Allows users to search movies by title, genre, or year.
+→ Allows users to search movies by title, genre, or year, with dynamically updated results.
-  Displays matching results dynamically.

-📌 About Page (About)
+About Page
-   → Contains information about the project/application.
-(The information is provided by SoftUni!)
+→ Contains information about the project/application (provided by SoftUni).

+🔑 Functionality

-🔑 View Movies → See all movies on the main page.
+View Movies → Browse all movies on the home page.

-🔑 Create Movie → Add new movie entries with details.
+Create Movie → Add new entries with details.

-🔑 Search Movies → Filter movies based on title, genre, or year.
+Search Movies → Filter the collection by title, genre, or year.

-🔑 About Info → Learn about the project/application.
+About Info → Learn more about the project.

-IMPORTANT!!! - To start the project you have to install npm, and you have to type "npm run dev" in the terminal.
+Ownership Control → Only the owner of a movie can edit, delete, or attach additional details.

+Authentication → Includes login, registration, and error handling for secure usage.